Thirty Million Dollar Verdict For Car Accident Victim

 A man whose spinal cord was injured when a truck hit his car on an interstate highway on-ramp, has been awarded thirty million dollars.
 The jury in his car accident case made the multimillion dollar award based on victim Koti Hu’s paralysis.

 Mr. Hu sued the truck owner and the state Department of Transportation.
-Miami auto accident lawyers noted that the case against the DOT was that the on-ramp’s design was defective.
+Florida auto accident lawyers noted that the case against the DOT was that the on-ramp’s design was defective.

 Mr. Hu’s vehicle was rear-ended while he was waiting at the metering light on an on-ramp in July 2007.
 The vehicle that hit his car was a privately-owned painting truck.